Nima-Khodabandelou/Notes/notes.md

 		clone() in child -> all supers should define clone() or inherit it only shallow copying -> need to override for deep copying
 ##
-- Aggregation (has-a)

-      relationship between two classes -> aggregate class contains a ref to class it owns
+- Aggregation (has-a): relationship between two classes -> aggregate class contains a ref to class it owns
 ##
 - composition

-      When obj contains other obj, if contained obj cannot exist without existence of container obj

-      particular case of aggregation representing stronger relationship between two objs
+      When obj contains other obj, if contained obj cannot exist without existence of container obj particular case of aggregation representing stronger relationship between two objs
       Ex: Company contains Employees.
 Employee cannot exist without company
 ##
 - pointer

       var refering to memory address
       not used in Java
 ##
 - Method overloading

-      multiple methods with same name but different signatures
+      multiple methods with same name but different signatures ways to do:

-      ways:
 		Changing number of arguments
 		Changing data type of arguments

       increases readability
       Type promotion is method overloading
       static method -> part of class not obj -> can't be overridden
 ##
 - exceptions in sub/super

-      No exception in super & checked exception in sub -> error

-      No exception in supe & unchecked exception in sub

-      exception in super (exc1) & exception other than exc1, exc1's child,
-      and runtime exception in Sub -> error

-      exception in super (exc1) & child exception of exc1 in Sub

-      exception in super & no exception in Sub
+      No exception in super & checked exception in sub -> error No exception in supe & unchecked exception in sub exception in super (exc1) & exception other than exc1, exc1's child, and runtime exception in Sub -> error exception in super (exc1) & child exception of exc1 in Sub exception in super & no exception in Sub
 ##
 - covariance

-      how subtype is accepted when only supertype is defined

-      covariant return type: overriden method return type may vary in same direction as sub
+      how subtype is accepted when only supertype is defined covariant return type: overriden method return type may vary in same direction as sub

-         no type casts in class hierarchy
 ##
 - polymorphism

       compile-time: static binding, early binding, or overloading -> (obj type determined/call to method resolved) at compile-time -> fast execution

-      runtime: dynamic binding, late binding, overriding, dynamic method dispatch -> (obj type determined/call to overridden method resolved) at runtime.
+      runtime: dynamic binding or late binding or overriding or dynamic method dispatch -> (obj type determined/call to overridden method resolved) at runtime.
 ##
-- overridden method
+- overridding method

       Override <--> IS-A (super/sub relationship)

-      can override overloaded method
+      One can override overloaded method

-      overridden method scope change in sub must be less restricitve <-> (public < default < protected < private)

-      called through ref var of sup
+      overridden method scope change in sub must be less restricitve <-> (public < default < protected < private) called through ref var of sup

-      determination of method to be called is based on obj being referred to by ref var

-      data members cannot be overridden -> no Runtime Polymorphism by data members

-      private, final or static method in class -> static binding
+      determination of method to be called is based on obj being referred to by ref var data members cannot be overridden -> no Runtime Polymorphism by data members private, final or static method in class -> static binding
 ##
-- instanceof

-	compares instance with type
+- instanceof: compares instance with type
 ##
 - abstract class

-      can have (abstract and non-abstract methods)/data member/constructor/ main()/static methods

-      can have final methods -> forces sub not to change method body

-      can never be instantiated even if it contains constructor and implemented methods

-      can provide implementation of interface
+      can have (abstract and non-abstract methods)/data member/constructor/main()/static methods can have final methods -> forces sub not to change method body can never be instantiated even if it contains constructor and implemented methods can provide implementation of interface
       can extend another class
       static + abstract -> not allowed
 ##
 - Interface

       can't provide impl of abstract class
       can extend another interface
       Members are public by default
       methods are abstract by default

-      obj ref can be cast to interface ref when it implements referenced interface

-      Marker interface: interface with no data member and member functions -> Serializable, Cloneable
+      obj ref can be cast to interface ref when it implements referenced interface Marker interface: interface with no data member and member functions -> Serializable, Cloneable
 ##
-- Interface vs. Abstract class (note that some are rephrased of others)
+- Interface vs. Abstract class (note that some are just rephrased of others)

       abstract class
 		for inheritance concept

-		to define default behavior for subs <-> childs should have same functionality to declare non-public members ( in interface all methods must be public)

-		for situation when there are many methods in base and some are common in subs (typically those common methods are implemented in abstract class and other non-common ones remain abstract to later be implemented by subs)

-		to add new (non-abstract) methods in the future for better forward compatibility (in case of interface if add new methods then all classes implementing that interface should implement new methods)

-		to create multiple versions of a component: by updating abstract class, all childs automatically update but in case of interface if a new version needed then a new interface should be created

-		to partially implement class
+		to define default behavior for subs <-> childs should have same functionality to declare non-public members ( in interface all methods must be public) for situation when there are many methods in base and some are common in subs (typically those common methods are implemented in abstract class and other non-common ones remain abstract to later be implemented by subs) to add new (non-abstract) methods in the future for better forward compatibility (in case of interface if add new methods then all classes implementing that interface should implement new methods) to create multiple versions of a component: by updating abstract class, all childs automatically update but in case of interface if a new version needed then a new interface should be created to partially implement class

-		for objects that are closely related
-		 has some default implementations in abstract class and some tools for implementation in sub. every sub should use the base. if one has developed their own class hierarchy then it's not suitable to use base abstract class

-		sub can extend only one abstract but impl many interfaces

-		sub need not to provide impl for all methods of base (contrary to interface whose all methods should be implemented)
+		for objects that are closely related has some default implementations in abstract class and some tools for implementation in sub. every sub should use the base. if one has developed their own class hierarchy then it's not suitable to use base abstract class sub can extend only one abstract but impl many interfaces sub need not to provide impl for all methods of base (contrary to interface whose all methods should be implemented)

       interface
 		 define a contract behavior between systems/codes/behaviors/services/...

-		 has public methods -> bad choice if not want to expose everything

-		 has default & static methods
+		 has public methods -> bad choice if not want to expose everything has default & static methods

-		 for designing small, concise bits of functionality across range of disparate & unrelated objects (i.e. a base for class hierarchy)

-		 for situation when API not change for a while

-		 for something similar to multiple inheritances since can impl multiple interfaces
+		 for designing small, concise bits of functionality across range of  disparate & unrelated objects (i.e. a base for class hierarchy) for situation when API not change for a while for something similar to multiple inheritances since can impl multiple interfaces interface default method:

-		 interface default method
 			helps to extend interface functionality without breaking subs to avoid utility classes
 			to support lambda in Collections
 			can't overr methods from java.lang.Object
-			if sub extends two interfaces with common default methods in each interface, then sub should impl the default method as well
+			if sub extends two interfaces with common default methods in each interface, then sub should impl the default method as well interface static method:

-		  interface static method
-			for utility like null check, collection sorting,... for security -> sub can't overr it

-		  functional interface: has only one abstract method -> instantiate using lambda
+			for utility like null check, collection sorting,... for security -> sub can't overr it functional interface: has only one abstract method -> instantiate using lambda

       use both abstract and interface
 		 ex: a base interface with methods that every sub should impl if there comes other methods that only some subs should impl -> extend